SAP Service Procurement – Transforming from Complex to Collaborative user experience

 – Difference in planned vs actual service outcome and cost variances,

 – High collaboration efforts between planners and providers during service execution and acceptance.

-With these challenges in center, we have taken up to transform the external services procurement.
+With these challenges in center, we have taken up to transform the external services procurement(MM-SRV).
 From the existing complex way of managing it, to a collaborative one.
-We have transformed it from a mere buyer and supplier centric persona to a more engaging and holistic services supplier relationship management.
+We have transformed MM-SRV based service procurement from a mere buyer and purchaser centric persona to a more engaging and holistic services supplier relationship management.